NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 The plan is to slightly adjust this implementation.
 NuGet will launch the `.exe` file in a separate process when running on Windows, irrespective of whether the runtime is .NET Framework or .NET.
 For non-Windows platforms, if the file does not have an extension, it will launch the executable directly in a separate process.
-If the file has a `.dll` extension, it will continue to execute the `dotnet nuget-plugin-name.dll` command in a separate process.
+If the file has a `.dll` extension, it will continue to execute the `dotnet plugin-name.dll` command in a separate process.
+It is worth noting that a plugin with a `.dll` extension will only be executed using the dotnet CLI if the file is located under the NuGet plugin-specific `netcore` subdirectory.
+This is to support backward compatibility with the NuGet plugins discovered from predefined plugin directories.
+As mentioned above, during PATH scanning, NuGet searches only for plugins with `.exe` or `.bat` extensions on Windows, and for files with the executable bit set on Linux/Mac.

 NuGet is designed to launch credential provider plugins sequentially, not simultaneously.
 This is to avoid multiple authentication prompts from different plugins at the same time.